 South Luangwa Safari Ideas

-An ideal South Luangwa safari is 6-8 nights, staying 2-3 nights in 2 or 3 different South Luangwa lodges.
-We have visited most of them and know that it’s a bewildering choice.
-So we chat with you and help you decide which are right for you.
-And also which complement each other.
+An ideal South Luangwa safari is 6-8 nights, staying 2-3 nights in 2 or 3 different South Luangwa safari lodges.
+We have visited most of them.
+Yes, i is a bewildering choice.
+So we chat with you about which are right for you.
+And also which ones complement each other.

 Many visitors spend a couple of nights maxing out their camera’s memory cards in the central South Luangwa lodges such as Chinzombo Lodge, Nkwali or Mfuwe.
 Here the animals are relaxed and used to vehicles.
 Then you head to some of the more remote luangwa lodges.
 Delightful bush camps occupy prime sites on ancient oxbow lakes amidst shady ebony groves.
 (If you remember your school geography, these are the only reminders of the original water course.)